react4j/react4j/docs/_docs/arez_best_practices.md

 * The component would otherwise be a generic component and need not extend `ReactArezComponent` otherwise.
 * The state never needs to be shared with any other component.

+### Avoid writing "business logic" in your React4j components

+In an ideal world your Arez/React4j application, React4j should just be providing the view and Arez should provide the business logic.
+The business logic method in the Arez components are then called from React4j components.
+This makes it much easier to reuse, refactor and test the business logic.
+In most cases the business logic can be tested outside the browser in pure java.
+Another advantage is tha it makes it much easier to understand.